 Be sure to also try Akevitt, distilled Scandinavian liquor, to complete your Norway food explorations.
 Norwegians have been drinking this potent potable since the 16th century.

 Video – Norway Food Tour

-Watch our YouTube video to discover Norwegian food along with us.
+Watch our YouTube video and discover Norwegian food along with us.